-The academy's use of social media for professional purposes will be checked regularly by the senior risk officer and e-safety committee to ensure compliance with the Social Media, Data Protection, Communications, Digital Image and Video Policies.
+PHMAT may use social media for professional purposes with authorisation of the Head.
+This will be checked regularly by the Head/CEO to ensure compliance with the Social Media, Data Protection.

-Unsuitable / inappropriate activities
+Unsuitable / Inappropriate Activities

-The school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in school or outside school when using school equipment or systems.
+The Trust believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in school or outside school when using school equipment or systems.
 The school policy restricts usage as follows:

-User Actions 5 Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Х make, post, download, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х upload, data transfer, communicate Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х or pass on, material, remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х proposals or comments that pornography Х promotion of any kind of discrimination Х
+User Actions 8 Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Х make, post, download, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х upload, data transfer, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х communicate or pass on, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Χ material, remarks, Promotion of extremism or terrorism Χ proposals or comments that pornography Х contain or relate to: promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using school systems to re un a private business Х Using systems, application safeguards employed by t ns, websites or other mechanisms that bypass the filtering or other he school / academy Х Infringing copyright Infringing copyright Х Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) Х Creating or propagating computer viruses or other harmful files Х Unfair usage (downloading Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х On-line gaming (education al) Х On-line gaming (non educa ational) Х On-line gambling Х On-line shopping / comme On-line shopping / commerce Х File sharing Х Use of social media Х Use of messaging apps Use of messaging apps Х Use of video broadcasting Use of video broadcasting eg Youtube Χ

-contain or relate to: have

-any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х

-Using school systems to run a private business Х

-Using systems, application safeguards employed by ns, websites or other mechanisms that bypass the filtering or other the school / academy Х

-Infringing copyright X

-confidential or proprietary information (eg financial / personal information, twork access codes and passwords) Х

-Creating or propagating of omputer viruses or other harmful files Х

-Unfair usage (downloadin g / uploading large files that hinders others in their use of the internet) X

-On-line gaming (educatio nal) Х

-On-line gaming (non educ ational) Х

-On-line gambling Х

-On-line shopping / comm erce Х

-File sharing Х

-Use of social media Х

-Use of messaging apps Х

-Use of video broadcasting g eg Youtube Х

-Responding to incidents of misuse
+Responding to Incidents of Misuse

 This guidance is intended for use when staff need to manage incidents that involve the use of online services.
 It encourages a safe and secure approach to the management of the incident.
 Incidents might involve illegal or inappropriate activities (see "User Actions" above).
+Incidents are recorded on CPOMS and reported to the Safeguarding Governor.